 The school’s religious focus is Christian and focused on the Schools ‘Chapel.’
 Short services are held for the whole school three days a week and on Sundays.
 Some Roman Catholic provision is made on Sundays.

-Charterhouse School provides a world-class middle ground to the traditional all-boy English boarding school education.
-The school provides for a mixed gender sixth form intake and its more holistic view of education will appeal to parents looking for a less exam-focused academic approach that nevertheless still provides for some of the best examination results in the sector.
+Charterhouse School's more holistic view of education will appeal to parents looking for a less exam-focused academic approach that nevertheless still provides for some of the best examination results in the sector.